 Yet, as described above, the primary garcinia cambogia side effects undermine, and actually help to neutralize, the major therapeutic actions of standard type 1 and type 2 diabetes treatment (i.e., conventional insulin therapy), such as the stoppage of gluconeogenesis and the promotion of glucose metabolism, enabling, sustaining, and driving a diabetic state (see Fig. 3).

 Mark McCarty, a prolific biomedical researcher, brought out in one of his scientific study papers that:

 "Disinhibition of hepatic fatty acid oxidation with hydroxycitrate (HCA) [...] in diabetics runs the risk of further enhancing excessive hepatic gluconeogenesis."

 “You can’t poison a crucial enzyme or block an important receptor

 The enzyme "ATP citrate lyase" is critically involved in the body's production (de novo synthesis) of cholesterol and fat (lipogenesis, involving fatty acid synthesis and triglyceride synthesis) [3,82,84,106,107] (see Fig. 7).
-Observed results of this biological interference by the use of garcinia cambogia weight loss pills are salient reductions in cholesterol and triglyceride levels [84,108,109].
+Observed results from biological interference of this ACL-mediated process by the use of garcinia cambogia weight loss pills are salient reductions in cholesterol and triglyceride levels [84,108,109].

 As aforementioned, among the garcinia cambogia side effects is the suppression of the lipogenic enzyme ATP citric acid lyase by hydroxycitric acid (HCA), interfering with the production of the free form of cholesterol and fats, and optimal metabolic fuel utilization.